mlepicier/python-board-game/README.md

 ## Disclaimer:

 <p align="justify"> This project has been conducted during high school as my very first coding experience.
 Far from being professional and well conducted, this repository does not intend to showcase any coding skills and programming best-practice knowledge.
-However, this project being my first Python project, may be at the origin of my starting interest in coding-related works, and also very fun to implement, I am always happy to share about it.</p>
+However, this project being my first Python project, possibly at the origin of my starting interest in coding-related works, and also very fun to implement, I am always happy to share about it.</p>

 ## Requirements: